Conservative platform Parler says it warned FBI of ‘specific threats of violence’ ahead of Capitol riot

 On Dec.
-24, for example, Parler turned over to the bureau a post from a user who “called for the congregation of an armed force of 150,000 on the Virginia side of the Potomac River to ‘react to the congressional events of January 6th,’ ” lawyers for the company wrote, an apparent reference to lawmakers’ formal counting of the election results.
+24, for example, Parler turned over to the bureau a post from a user who “called for the congregation of an armed force of 150,000 on the Virginia side of the Potomac River to ‘react to the congressional events of January 6th,’ ” lawyers for the company wrote, an apparent reference to lawmakers’ formal count of the election results.
 And on Jan.
 2, the lawyers wrote, Parler gave the bureau a series of posts by a user who claimed he would be wearing body armor at a planned event on Jan.
 6 and asserted it was “not a rally and it’s no longer a protest.”

 “This is the final stand where we are drawing the red line at Capitol Hill,” the user wrote, according to the letter.
 “I trust the American people will take back the USA with force and many are ready to die to take back #USA so remember this is not a party until they announce #Trump2020 a winner … And don’t be surprised if we take the #capitalbuilding …”